jomjol/AI-on-the-edge-device-docs/docs/Error-Debugging.md

 <img src="https://user-images.githubusercontent.com/108122193/188382213-68c4a015-6582-4911-81bc-cdce8ef60ed2.png" width=75% height=75%>

-## My Analog Meter are recognized as Digital Counter or vice versa
+## My Analog Meter are recognized as Digit Counter or vice versa

 <img src="https://user-images.githubusercontent.com/108122193/188265470-001a392f-d1f4-46a3-b1e8-f29ec41c8621.png" width=40% height=40%>

 1. First, check that your ROI are correctly defined (yey!)
-2. Second, verify that the name of your ROI analog and digital ROIs are different
+2. Second, verify that the name of your ROI analog and digit ROIs are different

 ## Recognition is working well, but number aren't sorted correctly